Clitheroe: Industry

 ICI founded a chemical plant in 1941, which was sold for a reported £260 million in September 2002, to Johnson Matthey.
 Conservatory manufacturer Ultraframe was started in Clitheroe, by John Lancaster in 1983.
 In March 1997, it floated on the stock exchange, being valued at £345 million in 2003.
 In June 2006, however, a downturn led to a takeover by Brian Kennedy's Latium Holdings.

-Hanson Cement has been criticised for using industrial waste in its kilns.
-The company claims that its filters remove these and that government inspectors have approved the plant.
+Heidelberg Materials, formerly Hanson Cement, and known locally as Castle Cement is one of the town's largest employers.
+The Ribblesdale plant will celebrate its 90th year anniversary in 2026.

 Another local firm, the family-owned animal feed producer Dugdale Nutrition can trace its history back to John Dugdale who was trading at Waddington Post Office in 1850.

 Retail

 Historically, Dawsons green grocers was a significant player in the town retail fabric, circa late sixties and early seventies.
 Batemans Boys Wear fulfilled a retail need from approx 1968–1980.

 There are numerous banks and building societies, including Skipton Building Society & HSBC.
 Clitheroe has three jewellers, with Nettletons Jewellers being on the high street.

 In May 2007, planning permission was granted for a Homebase, although the store didn't open until April 2009.
 In April 2015, work officially started on a new development, consisting of Aldi and Pets at Home.
 In October 2015, Aldi officially opened, with Pets at Home and Vets4pets following shortly afterwards.

 In 2025 the Range opened in the former Homebase building.

 Clitheroe has five supermarkets: Booths, Tesco, Sainsbury's (including an Argos), Lidl, and Aldi.
 There is a shopping centre known as the Swan Courtyard.
 In May 2007, when Kwik Save entered administration, its store on Station Road closed.
 In September 2008, Booths bought the site, and expanded their store, where it currently houses charity shop YMCA.